rust-lang/book/src/ch03-04-comments.md

 // hello, world
 ```

-In Rust, comments must start with two slashes and continue until the end of the
+In Rust, the idiomatic comment style starts a comment with two slashes, and the
-line.
-For comments that extend beyond a single line, you’ll need to include
+comment continues until the end of the line.
+For comments that extend beyond a
-`//` on each line, like this:
+single line, you’ll need to include `//` on each line, like this:

 ```rust
 // So we’re doing something complicated here, long enough that we need